Kopano-dev/kdav/README.md

 All configs are handled in the `config.php` file.
 Adjust `MAPI_SERVER` to connect to your Kopano instance.
-The `DAV_ROOT_URI` parameter must match your webserver configuration, so that it points directly to the `index.php` file.
+The `DAV_ROOT_URI` parameter must match your webserver configuration, so that it points directly to the `server.php` file.

 This is the simplest way to setup, running at port 8843: